Matching Belt Capacity to Industrial Demand

 Contact area: Raw-edge construction allows the belt's full cross-sectional profile to engage the pulley groove, maximizing the wedging surface area and hence the power transmission capacity.

-Quality raw-edge EPDM industrial belts are the preferred choice for heavy machinery, large blowers, compressors, and any application where maximum power density within the available cross-section is the design priority.
+Quality raw-edge CR/chloroprene industrial belts are the preferred choice for heavy machinery, large blowers, compressors, and any application where maximum power density within the available cross-section is the design priority.

 Not all industrial environments are the same, and compound selection should match the specific conditions of the drive system.
 Quality industrial belt manufacturers typically offer three compound options: